|

 between them.

-are also far more flexible.
-This valuable flexibility is the foundation
+ones but are also far more flexible.
+This valuable flexibility is

 On either side of the synapse, the axon